artnc/personal-website/src/blog/_posts/2024-09-25-camino-de-santiago.md

 The other occasional unpleasantness was anti-Camino graffiti, e.g. "FUCK MASS TOURISM FUCK THE CAMINO" painted in huge letters on the sidewalk across the final bridge into Santiago.
 I'm not above calling myself a tourist, I think it's silly to obsess over what makes a pilgrim or tourist or "traveler", and I'm annoyed by entitlement and inconsiderateness like anyone else.
 But surely these urban activists must realize that dozens of towns along the Camino, including Santiago itself, exist _because_ of the Camino?
 It and its commercialization were there first by a long shot.

 All that said, you can't let a handful of people reflect badly on or ruin the experience of millions.
-I remember the young local boy who haltingly wished me "Good walk" (a very literal English translation of _buen camino_), the _hospitalera_ who invited me to home-cooked dinner with her daughter and mother since I was her only guest that day, the middle-aged Irish pilgrim who told me how his children in Vietnam were his entire world and that I looked just like one of them, and the former _hospitalera_ who seemed to think I was lost and turned around to walk with me until we reached the edge of town.
+I remember the young local boy who haltingly wished me "Good walk" (a very literal English translation of _buen camino_), the _hospitalera_ who invited me to home-cooked dinner with her daughter and mother since I was her only guest that day, all the highway drivers who honked and waved as they flew by, the middle-aged Irish pilgrim who told me how his children in Vietnam were his entire world and that I looked just like one of them, and the former _hospitalera_ who seemed to think I was lost and turned around to walk with me until we reached the edge of town.

 ![](/img/camino-molinaseca.jpg)